hackto-team-org/Hacktoberfest_2022/CONTRIBUTING.md

-# Hacktoberfest_2022 🌟
-<strong>This repository is for beginners to understand and get comfortable with the open source and GitHub.</strong>

 <h1>✨Hacktober Fest 2022✨</h1>
 <p>🙂 All Contributors are requested to star this repo and follow me for a successful merge of pull request.🙂</p>
 <h2>👉 Add any pattern program in any programming language<br/>